chronologic/ethereum-alarm-clock/docs/index.rst

 transactions now then check out the :doc:`./quickstart`.

-If you are looking to build a lower level integration with the service then our `./TODO` is a good place to start.
+If you are looking to build a lower level integration with the service then our the rest of this guide is a good place to start.

 Contents: